aritnag/terraform-gcp-yaml/README.md

 $ gcloud auth application-default login
 ```

+#### Contents of the files
+1. gcs-bucket : It creates the storage bucket in gcp to store the terraform backend
+2. iam-roles : Incorporates the yaml file inside the code and transform it to create iam_groups and binding for gcp
+3. single-vm : Hardcoded value to create a single vm in the gcp environment

 before running

 ```bash
 $ terraform init
 ```

-## Deploying the code : Changing the value inside "working_dir"
+### Deploying the code : Changing the value inside "working_dir"

 ```bash
 $ ./deploy-tf.py
 ```

-## Removing the infrastructure
+### Removing the infrastructure

 ```bash
 $ ./destroy-tf.py